 Tip #1: Start with a warm greeting

-• The messaging system or platform you’re using
+- The messaging system or platform you’re using,

-• The tone you’re going for
+- The tone you’re going for.

 For example, if you’re sending the message over email, you’ll probably want to start with a “Dear [name]” or a simple “Hello, [name].”

-Tip #2: Consider the tone
+Tip #2: Consider your tone

-• Dismiss or diminish your coworker’s pain (e.g. “Man, that’s nothing!
-I bet you could still finish the project on time!”)
+- Dismiss or diminish your coworker’s pain (e.g., “Man, that’s nothing!
+I bet you could still finish the project on time!”),

-• Deflect from the main issue (e.g. “That sucks, but did you hear about what Susan did today?”)
+- Deflect from the main issue (e.g., “That sucks, but did you hear about what Susan did today?”).

 When in doubt, just keep the message short and sweet.
 That should allow you to avoid any mistakes and misunderstandings.